Skip to content

 • NIST 800-171A tells you how to assess if you're doing it correctly.

-How NIST 800-171A relates to CMMC
+How NIST 800-171A Relates to CMMC

 CMMC Level 2 (and some parts of Level 3) is closely aligned with the security requirements in NIST 800-171.
 Defense contractors working with CUI must comply with these controls to meet CMMC Level 2 certification.
 NIST 800-171A is therefore foundational to CMMC because it provides the assessment methodology for evaluating compliance with those security controls.